-Toshio Iwamoto Yes Based on a wealth of knowledge and experience in the IT industry, fulfills an important role in reinforcing our corporate governance.
-In addition, he has no relationship with any of our affiliated companies, major shareholders, major business transaction companies, and others; nor has he received large remuneration or other types of financial gain and is therefore considered sufficiently independent.
+Kenji Sukeno Yes While the Company Based on an abundant experience

+has dealings with in the financial accounting field and

+FujiFilm Business deep insight into corporate

+Innovation management, fulfills an important

+Corporation (a wholly role in reinforcing our corporate

+owned subsidiary of governance.
+In addition, he has no

+Fujifilm Holdings relationship with any of our

+Corporation, where affiliated companies, major

+Mr. Sukeno serves as shareholders, major business

+a director), the transaction companies, and others;

+transaction amount is nor has he received large

+less than 0.01% of the remuneration or other types of

+Company's financial gain and is therefore

+consolidated total considered sufficiently

+assets.
+Given the independent.

+scale and type of

+transaction and based

+on our determination

+that it would not

+influence shareholder

+or investor decisions,

+the Company has

+omitted an overview.

-Voluntary advisory body comparable to a Exists
+Voluntary advisory body comparable to a

 Nominating Committee and Remuneration

 Committee